– GUEST POST –

 The best time to visit Andaman and Nicobar Islands is from late October to mid-April.
 December to March is the popular tortoise nesting season.

-Be warned, the Christmas and New Year season is very popular with tourists, so plan accordingly.
+Be warned, the Christmas and New Year season are very popular with tourists, so plan accordingly.
+Popular beaches such as on Havelock Island will especially be packed.
 I personally do not like sight-seeing when it is too crowded and avoid visiting this place late December.

 Weather in Andaman & Nicobar Island